Dawn Black: Member of Parliament

-Move to provincial politics

-In March 2009 she announced she would step down as MP in order to run for the BC NDP in the upcoming BC provincial election, aiming to succeed ailing NDP MLA Chuck Puchmayr in New Westminster.
+In the 2008 election, she defeated Conservative candidate Yonah Martin to retain her seat, and kept her post as the NDP's defence critic.
+In March 2009 she announced her resignation as MP to run for the BC NDP in the upcoming BC provincial election, aiming to succeed ailing NDP MLA Chuck Puchmayr in New Westminster.
 She stated she would remain in federal office long enough to draft a private member's bill restricting the use of civilian armoured vehicles, a significant issue in a city dealing with gang violence.

+Provincial politics

-Following her departure from federal politics, she was handily elected to the BC Legislature.
+Following her departure from federal politics, Black was handily elected to the BC Legislature in May 2009.

-Black is currently a board member at the Broadbent Institute, a social democratic think tank.

-Interim Leader of the BC NDP

-Black was unanimously nominated by the provincial caucus to be the interim leader of the BC NDP on January 19, 2011.
-The Provincial Council ratified the decision one day later.
-NDP President Moe Sihota said "With Dawn’s record of service as an elected official and her deep roots within the party, she’s the right choice to lead the party and the caucus before the new leader takes on".
+Following the resignation of party leader Carole James, Black was unanimously nominated by the provincial caucus to be the interim leader of the BC NDP on January 19, 2011; the NDP's provincial council ratified the decision one day later.
 Black said after the nomination: "I've done a lot of tough things in my life - I've travelled to Afghanistan...The challenge is to prove to British Columbians that we're working together.
 Everybody made a commitment today to expose the broken promises of the Liberal government."

+Her stint as interim leader ended upon the election of Adrian Dix in April 2011; she was subsequently named assistant deputy speaker by Dix.
+In August 2011 she announced she would not run again in the next provincial election; she continued to serve as MLA until the end of her term in 2013.

+Black is a board member at the Broadbent Institute, a social democratic think tank.

+Electoral record

 Archives

 There is a Dawn Black fonds at Library and Archives Canada.
-Archival reference number is R11547.